ChaosNyaruko/ondict/README.md

 Web mode is recommended, because both the online engine and MDX engine are based on HTML/CSS stuff.
 So when you need its output to be rendered as markdown, a independent parser and renderer need to written for each source, that's quite a lot of work and almost impossible.

-I just write a simple markdown renderer for [Longman Dictionary of Contemporary English](https://github.com/ChaosNyaruko/ondict/releases/download/v0.0.5/Longman.Dictionary.of.Contemporary.English.mdx) MDX dictionary, which I uploaded in some releases, so that you can roughly use its markdown rendered output in some cases, such working as a TUI editor(which has no "web core") plugin, or just using it in a terminal.
+I just write a simple markdown renderer for [Longman Dictionary of Contemporary English](https://github.com/ChaosNyaruko/ondict/releases/download/v0.0.5/Longman.Dictionary.of.Contemporary.English.mdx) MDX dictionary, which I uploaded in some releases, so that you can roughly use its markdown rendered output in some cases, such as working as a TUI(which has no "web core") editor plugin, or just using it in the terminal.

 # Other choices
 - [Golden](http://www.goldendict.org/)